 The commentators.
 Political, economic, sports, social, scientific.
-They all make a living of someone else’s ideas, work and sweat.
+They all make a living from someone else’s ideas, work and sweat.
 Someone else’s years of work, preparations, and risk-taking.
 Austerities.
 And then exposing his or her creations to the world.
 The commentators can make or break your career.
 There are always more critics than the performers.
 Just enough to watch any ESPN shows on Monday, network news every day, and business channels after any stock market hiccup.
 They always know, and know better than the rest of us.
-During COVID pandemic we have more experts than people actually sick.
+During the COVID pandemic, we had more experts than people actually sick.
 Well, at least it seems this way to me.
 And they often contradict each other.
 You can have three doctors and could have five different opinions.
-They’ll tell you as an author, grow skin as thick as armadillo.
-Or have the armor of medieval knight to resist all the slings and arrows.
+They’ll tell you, as an author, grow skin as thick as an armadillo.
+Or have the armor of a medieval knight to resist all the slings and arrows.
 That’s just a part of the game, they say.

 The most stunning fact is that these people make good money, sway the public opinion, and are never responsible for their actions.
 Never.
 After the major debacle, the very next day, they are back in the lineup, criticizing the same person.
 Or somebody else.

 So, it heartened me to find this quote by Theodore Roosevelt.